Updated September 6, 2021.

 - You must purchase insurance the franchisor specifies.

-- This is an estimate of the range of initial start-up expenses for 3 months.
+- This is an estimate of the range of initial start-up expenses for 3 months for which you might need additional capital.

-- If you open a Restaurant in a non-traditional location, like an airport, university, or sports arena, the cost could be higher for additional required equipment, the use of union labor, and facilities’ fees paid to the location owner.
+- If you open a Restaurant in a non-traditional location, such as a regional shopping mall, enclosed shopping mall, lifestyle center, airport, university, sports arena, virtual kitchen, or a location that operates on a delivery and/or pick-up-only basis, the cost could be significantly lower or potentially higher depending upon the location, the required equipment, design, the use of union labor, and facilities fees paid to the location owner.

-- A lower cost Restaurant is one that will require fewer leasehold improvements, less seating, and fewer equipment purchases.
-Moderate and higher cost Restaurants may require extensive interior renovations and additional equipment.
+- A lower-cost Restaurant is one that will require fewer leasehold improvements, less seating, and fewer equipment purchases.
+Moderate and higher-cost Restaurants may require extensive interior and exterior renovations, interior finishes, and additional equipment.

-- In compiling these figures, the franchisor has relied on its experience and that of its affiliates in operating Capriotti’s Restaurants.
+- In compiling these figures, the franchisor has relied on its experience and that of its subsidiaries in operating Capriotti’s Restaurants for many years.